eyecan-ai/pipelime-python/docs/operations/stages.md

 import pipelime.stages as plst

-class Invert(plst.SampleStage, title="invert"):
+class InvertStage(plst.SampleStage, title="invert"):
-    """Invert the colors of an image."""
+    """Inverts the colors of an image."""

     key: str = Field("image", description="The key of the image to invert.")